 The bright and clear tone these strings provide helps to highlight the tone of any Strat guitar, Fender or Squier made.
 The mids also have a nice bit of punchiness to let your guitar cut through the mix.

 Even though they are well-rounded, I should note that Ernie Ball Super Slinkies do skew a bit more to a modern sound.
-If you are looking for a vintage sound then the Super Slinkies might not be what you are looking for.
+If you are looking for a vintage sound, the Super Slinkies might not be what you are looking for.

 As for durability and playability, the Super Slinkies are also a standout.
 They are easy to set up and settle quite quickly.
 They do have a slight tinniness to their sound at the start, but that fades quickly enough.

 Their lifespan is also quite respectable.
-Depending on how often and aggressively you play, these strings can easily last one or two months on average.
+Depending on how often and aggressively you play, these strings can easily last between one and several months on average.